Chadni-Islam/Security-Orchestration-PoC/SecAPIGen/Readme.md

 - The implementation of algorithm 1 - generation of declarative APIs from task description,
 - Algorithm 2 - identifying the parameters and
 - Algorithm 3 - identifying semantically similar metrics.

-The codes are written in python.
+All codes of SecAPIGen are written in python.